Atif Aslam: 2016–2020

-2021–present
+2021–2025

 On 26 February 2021, Atif released the song "Raat" which was a poem by Munir Niazi.
 A tribute to Musarrat Nazir "Chale To Kat Hi Jayega" premiered on 19 March 2021 and received 14 million views in 3 days.
 On 26 May 2021, Times Music released Atif's Unreleased song "Jee Len De" from the Movie Romeo Akbar Walter (RAW) starring 'John Abraham'.
 Atif released the song Rafta rafta on 21 July 2021.
 On 24 October 2021, Coke Studio released his new song "Cricket Khidaiye" with Faris Shafi and Talal Qureshi on the occasion of T-20 World Cup 2021.

 On 25 January 2022, Atif Aslam along with Aima Baig performed PSL National Anthem, the song titled as "Agay Dekh".

 On 27 October 2022, Atif Aslam's "Moonrise" was released, featuring Amy Jackson.
 In an interview at Capital Talk with Hamid Mir, Atif revealed an untitled Bengali song that would be released soon.
 Some unreleased songs of Atif Aslam that were replaced by other Bollywood artists includes "Chashni".

 On 15 November 2024, Atif Aslam unveiled "Borderless World", a music programme to promote musical talent globally.
 Atif explained that Borderless World has been in the making for over a year.
 On 4 January 2025, Atif officially launched the first season of "Borderless World".
 Season 1 contains total of 6 songs in which 2 were recreation of his own old songs.

+2026–present

+On 18 July 2026, Atif Aslam announced his fourth studio album, Subah Aye Na, through his official Instagram account.
+The announcement revealed the album's title, cover artwork and eight-song track listing.
+The album was released on 31 July 2026, marking Aslam's first studio album in 18 years since Meri Kahani (2008).

 Acting career

 Aslam made his acting debut in the 2011 Pakistani movie Bol along with Pakistani actress Mahira Khan.

-He made his television debut with the Pakistani series Sang-e-Mah, released in January 2022 on HUM TV.
+He made his television debut with the Pakistani series Sang-e-Mah, released in January 2022 on Hum TV.
+The series was an adaptation of Hamlet and Aslam played the role of Hilmand Khan (Hamlet).
+He won the Best Television Debut Male award at the 9th Hum Awards in Dubai for his performance.